-Subject area If applying to liberal arts and sciences, business, public health, or elementary education if applying to engineering if applying to nursing early decision program English/ language arts 4 years 4 years 4 years World languages 2 years in a single language 2 years in a single language 4 years in a single language, or 2 years each in two different languages Science 3 years, including courses in physical science, biology, chemistry, environmental science, or physics 3 years, highly recommended to have 1 year of physics and 1 year of chemistry 3 years, including 1 year each of biology, chemistry, and physics Social studies 3 years 2 years 3 years Algebra 2 years 2 years 2 years Geometry 1 year 1 year 1 year Higher mathematics 1 year pre-calculus or equivalent =
+Subject area If applying to liberal arts and sciences, business, public health, or elementary education If applying to engineering If applying to nursing direct admission program English/ language arts 4 years 4 years 4 years World languages 2 years in a single language 2 years in a single language Minimum second-level proficiency in one world language Science 3 years, including courses in physical science, biology, chemistry, environmental science, or physics 3 years, highly recommended to have 1 year of physics and 1 year of chemistry 3 years, including 1 year each of biology, chemistry, and physics Social studies 3 years 2 years 3 years Algebra 2 years 2 years 2 years Geometry 1 year 1 year 1 year Higher mathematics - 1 year pre-calculus or equivalent -

-Liberal arts and sciences students must complete 4 years in a single language to graduate from the university.
+\Liberal arts and sciences students must complete 4 years in a single language to graduate from the university.
 Business students must complete 4 years in one language or 2 years each in two languages.
-Engineering students must take 2 years in a single language.
-Students who have taken the requisite years in high school have fulfilled these requirements.
+Engineering students must take 2 years in a single language, Students who have taken the requisite years in high school have fulfilled these requirements.
+Nursing students must complete 4 years (fourth level proficiency) of the same world language, or two years (second level proficiency) in two different world languages, or two years of the same world language plus additional required course work.